yasmeenAweed/Final-Project-/propasal.md

 ## Goals:
 1. Data collection, cleaning and visulazation (Yahoo finance) - Abdulla and Lama

-2. Feature generation and selection by using technical indicators (ROC, MOM, RSI) - Yasmeen and Duaa
+2. Feature generation and selection by using technical indicators (ROC, MOM, MA) - Yasmeen and Duaa

 3. Splitting and Modeling (KNN , RF , CART) - Bashayer and Khadija